koykov/byteconv/readme.md

+# Byteconv

-# Alloc-free conversions between bytes, strings and runes.
+Alloc-free conversions between bytes, strings and runes.

 At the moment supports the following conversion:
 * `[]byte` -> `string` using `BytesToString()/B2S()`